MeltanoLabs/tap-csv-folder/README.md

 # tap-csv-folder

-`tap-csv-folder` is a Singer tap for CSVFolder.
+`tap-csv-folder` is a Singer tap for CSV files stored in a folder on a local or remote filesystem.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.